Christmas Eve on Sesame Street: Awards

 One of the special's competitors that year was a lesser-known, critically panned Sesame Street special on CBS -- A Special Sesame Street Christmas.

 In 1988, the production was converted to a live show and performed on ice for a single show in Philadelphia, PA.
-In the audience that day was none other than the Mankus family.

 Edits

-In various re-airings on PBS in the late 1980s and on the version on HBO Max, the closing scene with Susan and Gordon finding that Cookie Monster ate the needles and discovered off their Christmas tree was cut, likely due to a combination of the PBS closing credits at the end of the original and for Cookie Monster's excessive belching.
+In various re-airings on PBS in the late 1980s the closing scene with Susan and Gordon finding that Cookie Monster ate the needles and decorations off their Christmas tree was cut, likely due to a combination of the PBS closing credits at the end of the original and for Cookie Monster's excessive belching.

 On video releases since the mid-1990s, the 1978 Children's Television Workshop logo with Christmas music was cut.
 The 1996 VHS replaces it with the 1983 logo, and DVD releases of the special start without any logos.

 In December 2020, the special was released on the HBO Max streaming service.
-Jose Feliciano’s recording of Feliz Navidad was removed, presumably due to copyright issues, while the instrumental version played beforehand remains.
+Approximately 2 minutes of Big Bird skating to Jose Feliciano’s recording of "Feliz Navidad" was removed.
+The closing scene featuring Cookie Monster, Susan, and Gordon is present on Max as of December 2023.

 When Big Bird and Patty check on Oscar following his skating accident, his original line was "Sure.
 I've been thrown out of better places than that."
 It was later re-dubbed in post-production (to "Let's go back and do it, again!"), because Jon Stone considered the original joke too adult-focused.

 Home media

 The special was released on VHS in 1987 and 1996, and on DVD in 2002 and 2008.
+As of 2023 the show is also available for streaming on Amazon Prime.